digital-wellbeing/timetrends/README.md

 	- https://www.cdc.gov/healthyyouth/data/yrbs/data.htm
 	- Download the National ASCII format data and the associated SPSS syntax to `data-raw/yrbs/`
 	- Process the ASCII file in place with the SPSS syntax file, so you end up with a file `data-raw/yrbs/sadc_2017_national.sav`

-## Run analyses

-Reproduce all analyses by running `make.R` (e.g. `Rscript make.R` in your command line.)

-The dependencies between files, functions, and scripts are managed by [drake](https://docs.ropensci.org/drake/index.html), which ensures that all intermediate computations are up to date.
-If you want to run analyses interactively, source `R/packages.R` to make sure you are using the same packages as the other analyses.

-### Parallel processing

-By default we use the [future](https://cran.r-project.org/web/packages/future/index.html) package for parallel processing on a local computer.
-If you have the faster [zeroMQ](https://zeromq.org/download/) system library installed, you can use it instead by changing the settings in `make.R`.